Innovation In Field Research — An Army of Citizen Scientists

 Pecan Street developed, hosts and maintains the largest database of consumer electricity and water use in the world.

 Born from our groundbreaking research, our database grows by billions of records a day and is used — in real-time — by more than 2,000 university researchers from 60 countries.

 Pecan Street’s datasets provide a pathway to enhanced grid stability by providing information on grid conditions at the point of use.
-With an understanding of how popular technologies impact the grid, solutions that enhance grid stability and capacity rather than contributing to instability can be adopted.
+With an understanding of how popular technologies impact the grid, solutions that enhance grid stability and capacity can be adopted.
 Distributed storage, automated demand response, improved lighting ballasts, power supplies and grid control products can all mitigate or eliminate existing electricity challenges if they are developed using data that details the issues correctly.

 Pecan Street provides a globally unique dataset to researchers investigating residential energy, power systems and water conservation.
 Our database of high-resolution electricity measurements from hundreds of homes spanning the past several years is unparalleled by any other data source.
 Circuit-level energy use data from hundreds of homes is provided for free to the research community via Pecan Street’s Dataport website and to businesses through our commercial license program.